Holly Stein: Education

-Research and Career
+Research and career

 Stein joined the Department of Geosciences at Colorado State University (CSU) as a senior research scientist in March 1998.
 She is a professor at CSU and Center for Earth Evolution and Dynamics at the University of Oslo, Norway.

 Stein established AIRIE Program in 1995, which is located in CSU.
 She has been leading the team as a director to date.
 AIRIE develops Re-Os geochronology and applies the dating techniques to explore various fields ranging from mass extinction to energy resources.
 The team investigates metallogenesis on ore and petroleum deposits to understand their relationships to geologic processes.
 AIRIE is also known for its technology of dating molybdenite.

 In 2004, Stein developed innovative pyrite Re-Os geochronology and contributed to revealing the presence of a significant amount of atmospheric oxygen in 2.32 billion years ago.
 Her geochronological analysis provided a better understanding of diverse sedimentary and paleoclimatology mechanisms.

+Stein is actively involved in several geological societies and editorial boards, including the Society of Economic Geologists, where she served as vice-president between 1999-2000.